The Coboundary Quasi-Polynomials of Hyperplane Arrangements over Residually Finite Dedekind Domains: Introduction

 \end{example}

 The organization of this paper is as follows.
-In \Cref{sec: preliminaries}, we prove six lemmas for the main results after a brief review of layers for arrangements over residually finite Dedekind domains.
-In \Cref{sec:proof}, we give a proof of \Cref{main theorem}.
-In \Cref{sec:question}, we raise a question about the MacWilliams identities and the dual matroid over a ring introduced by Fink and Moci \cite{fink2016matroids-jotems}.
+In \zcref{sec: preliminaries}, we prove six lemmas for the main results after a brief review of layers for arrangements over residually finite Dedekind domains.
+In \zcref{sec:proof}, we give a proof of \zcref{main theorem}.
+In \zcref{sec:question}, we raise a question about the MacWilliams identities and the dual matroid over a ring introduced by Fink and Moci \cite{fink2016matroids-jotems}.